You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 By standard use, circular options represent single answers while square boxes represent multiple answer selection.

-If the customer is not satisfied with the provided options, he must have the choice to provide his own answer (with options like other or comment field).
+If the customer is not satisfied with the provided options, they must have the choice to provide their own answer (with options like other or comment field).
 These parameters help in determining the questions for a survey.
 They act as a base or platform for the questions.

 The most important aspect of receiving quality feedback is privacy.

 The customer must have faith in you and he must not be hesitant while answering.
-It must be informed to the customer whether his identity will be disclosed or not.
-This provides clarity to the customer to freely state his opinion without any fear and bias.
+It must be informed to the customer whether their identity will be disclosed or not.
+This provides clarity to the customer to freely state their opinion without any fear and bias.

 Provide the output results of your survey as you indicated before taking it.